Get Clients Online

 To get the data on to your site in a way Google can interpret you’ll need to use some html code with “itemscope” and “itemprop” labels to tell Google what your data relates to.

-Here's what I have in the footer of the pages I want the ratings to show up on:
+Here’s the kind of thing I have in the footer of the pages I want the ratings to show up on:

 <div itemscope="" itemtype="https://schema.org/ProfessionalService"> <img itemprop="image" src="url of logo image" style="display:none;"> © Copyright date <span itemprop="name">Your Name</span> <div itemprop="address" itemscope="" itemtype="http://schema.org/PostalAddress">Business Address:<span itemprop="streetAddress">nn Your Street</span>,<span itemprop="addressLocality">Your Town</span>,<span itemprop="addressRegion">Your Region</span>,<span itemprop="postalCode">Your Post Code</span>,<span itemprop="addressCountry">Your Country</span> |Tel: <span itemprop="telephone">nnn nnn nnn</span> |Email: <a href="mailto:firstname.lastname@example.org" itemprop="email">email@example.com</a>.</div> <span itemprop="geo" itemscope="" itemtype="http://schema.org/GeoCoordinates"> <meta itemprop="latitude" content="your latitude"> <meta itemprop="longitude" content="your longitude"> </span> <span>Company No. Your Company Number</span> |VAT No.<span itemprop="vatID">Your VAT Number</span> |Business hours are <time itemprop="openingHours" datetime="Mo,Tu,We,Th,Fr 09:00-17:00">09.00 a.m. to 17.00 p.m.
 Monday to Friday</time> </div>

 Obviously, if you’re not technically minded and this all seems like gobbledegook to you then you’ll need to use the plugins I mentioned above or get your web developer to do it for you.

 But in essence, all you need to do is change the details to reflect your business and get it into the footer of your website.
 Here are the tweaks you need to make: